jody-frankowski/42/libunit/README.md

 Subject: [libunit.en.pdf](libunit.en.pdf)

-This was a school project, but the subject was uselessly too large/strict in its
+The goal of this project was to write a library that helps writing unit tests along with some example unit tests.
-requirements:
+However the subject was uselessly too large/strict in its requirements:

   - one file per test
   - one directory for every function tested